 “I still run the city until you are sworn in on December the 8th,” Young then said, chiding Scott, who became Baltimore’s mayor-elect in yesterday’s general election.

 Seeking to establish his environmental credentials, Young said, “We lived under the incinerator that Johns Hopkins used to burn.
 I suffer from asthma right now and bronchitis, and my father died from lung cancer.
-So I understand all of this, but we have to have somewhere to set our tracks.”
+So I understand all of this, but we have to have somewhere to send our trash.”

 “We’re not even recycling like we suppose to because the citizens of Baltimore refuse to recycle” – Mayor Young.